Aimar-Goni/AG_AIMedievalSim/README.md

     ![alt text](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-2.png)

-    [FIG DESC: Figure 2.
+    [Figure 2.
 System architecture diagram of AG_AIMedievalSim, showing the interaction between key components like the AI Manager, individual AI Characters, the Pathfinding Subsystem, and Workplaces.]

 Several challenges were anticipated and encountered:
 *   **Synchronization and Race Conditions:** With multiple AI agents accessing shared resources, ensuring data integrity and preventing conflicts where multiple AIs target the same depleted resource node was a key concern.
 This was particularly relevant for the `AMS_WorkpPlacePool` and `AMS_StorageBuildingPool` in managing available instances.